zkh224/Zahra-Khan-archives/content/posts/Learning_Journal12.md

 ---
 title: "Learning Report for Module 12"
-date: 2020-11-01T00:00:00-04:00
+date: 2020-11-08T00:00:00-04:00
-draft: true
+draft: false
 ---
-My learning report for the eleventh week of ICT 302 Content Management class:
+My learning report for the twelfth  week of ICT 302 Content Management class:

 **I can identify and define key concepts in (web) content management.**

-For this week we learned about the CMS topic of content aggregation.
-I learned about different shapes of content aggregation which impacts the relationships between different contents.
-For example, serial content is a user-friendly content aggregation for mobile design because users can scroll down continuously.
-The dominant content aggression used in a platform is called content geography.
+We learned about using plugins and other forms of extensions for the WordPress site.
+There are pros and cons to using these applications.
+The biggest advantage of extending the CMS is having the ability to customize the website for front-end and back-end for our advantage.
+However, the biggest drawback is the security vulnerability.
+It is important to choose a WordPress plug-in or other extension that would benefit our needs without sacrificing security.

 **I can describe and compare content management systems.**

-I identified content aggression types in WordPress and Hugo CMS platforms.
-They have different content geographies in their back-end editing system.
-Hugo has hierarchal content aggregation because of their repository system of "branches" and "folders", representing strong hierarchy relationships.
-WordPress on the other hand has serial content aggression because their editing options are organized into lists even the Media page.
+For this week, we didn't compare different kinds of content management systems.

 **I can manage content using established workflows.**

-Our blog post workflow went smoothly, but not for the Omeka task.
-I think the reason why there are challenges in exploring Omeka together as a group because the extra assignment is new to us.
-We ended up working on the Omeka task at our individual times.
-We planned to discuss together about what we found in Omeka afterwards.
-I hope our workflow of doing extra assignments would be smoother next time.
+I was taking the administrator role for this week's blogpost.
+I monitor my group's workflow and make sure there is work progress.
+I communicate with the team members individually about their tasks.
+My role involves creating an efficient workflow for a good outcome.
+We also participated in the workflow when installing a WordPress widget on the website.
+We explored the WordPress widget options during the Zoom meeting and pick the one that would be most functional for the class website.
+We choose the calendar widget because it is easy to find the blog posts from a certain date.

 **I can identify and employ technologies related to content management.**

-I can identify the features in the Omeka CMS.
-I learned that the purpose of Omeka is displaying collections like the museum art gallery.
-I added an item of the ancient Egyptian art in Omeka where I learned to add attributions like title, source, date, type, and other information.
+I can identify different kinds of plug-ins and extensions offered by CMSs.
+Some are used for the visual web design and other front-end aspects while others are used for the back-end like the SEO tools.
+I can differentiate between a plug-in and a widget because of the explore and the extra project assignment.

 **I can find and use resources for self-directed learning.**

- When I first logged in to Omeka, I do not know what to do with the new CMS so I went to the Omeka beginner tutorials on YouTube.
-After watching these tutorials, I added the first item based on the instructions I know.
-I have successfully added an item and collection in Omeka, but the thumbnail image wasn't showing right.
-I researched about that problem in the [Omeka Support Group](https://forum.omeka.org/t/show-thumbnails-on-items/5975) and found out it had to do with the admin configurations.
-I do not have access to the admin configurations to fix the thumbnail, but at least I gained basic knowledge of using Omeka CMS.
+ I use my self-learning time in exploring different kinds of WordPress plug-ins.
+I chose two plug-ins that I find most useful and interesting for the explore assignment.
+During my exploration, I read about the functionality of the plug-ins and the demo process.
+I have also looked into possible security vulnerabilities.
+Researching about the plug-ins have helped me to understand my needs if I am running a website.